I’d heard about her charms.

 “….to concentrate on Ms. Salvant’s song choices and all the bases she’s covering might gloss over the best parts of “WomanChild,” which is the precision of her wide voice and also her volatility, her tension between deference and extravagance, her willingness to play with sound and start rising to the higher atmospheres of improvising, where some of the greatest musicians get more mileage out of forgetting than out of remembering.
 And, too, her rich partnership with the pianist Aaron Diehl, who is also a kind of classicist at play…”

-That connection she had with Diehl—that said nearly as much as the way she phrased a lyric, knowing and utterly in control.
+The connection she had with Diehl said nearly as much as the way she phrased a lyric—knowing and utterly in control.

-I laughed hard when she said last year in an interview for a Wall Street Journal feature, after Will Freidwald asked why a 23-year-old singer [now 24] is more interested in Bert Williams or Billie Holiday than in Justin Bieber or Jay-Z:
+I laughed hard when she said last year in an interview for a Wall Street Journal feature, after Will Freidwald asked why a 23-year-old singer [now 24] would be more interested in Bert Williams or Billie Holiday than in Justin Bieber or Jay-Z:

 “When Justin Bieber can write something that’s both happy and sad at the same time, that can make you laugh even while it’s moving you to tears, then I’ll sing one of his songs.”